1 The Text

 Strongest counterargument

-Early worship does not require Nicene ontology.
+Early worship does not require Nicene ontology, but neither does it require only derivative divinity.
 Jewish exaltation traditions (Enoch, Moses, the Angel of the Lord) show that intermediary figures could receive extraordinary honour without being identified as God.
-High devotional language demonstrates remarkable early Christological development, but does not settle whether the underlying claim is one of ontological identity or supreme agency.
+High devotional language demonstrates remarkable early Christological development, but does not settle whether the underlying claim is one of full co-equality, derivative divinity, or supreme agency.

 ?
 Questions to Ask This Text